kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 View the [PDF generated from the 75 dpi PNG]({attach}images/text-only-75-dpi.pdf) on a separate browser tab and zoom in on the image as before.
 How does it compare with the [one generated previously from the 600 dpi PNG]({attach}images/text-only-from-600-dpi-PNG.pdf)?

 This is one reason why conversion from a PNG to a PDF might result in a PDF which looks like a raster image when zoomed in close.
-The source image resolution was not high enough to generate a PDF that does not degrade on zooming. _The visual quality of the original raster image is what the output PDF will embody._ Just because a PDF image scales does not mean it cannot exhibit blockiness.
+The source image resolution was not high enough to generate a PDF that does not degrade on zooming, _on the monitor being used for display_. _The visual quality of the original raster image is what the output PDF will embody._ Just because a PDF image scales does not mean it cannot exhibit blockiness.
 It will, if a low resolution raster image was used as source.

 ## Vector to raster